sebioharasaft/sebioharasaft.github.io/_pages/about.md

 ### Teaching
 I have been teaching at UHM since 2020.
 Find out more about the courses I've taught [here](/teaching).

-I am working on the links and filling in information on the entire site, so continue to check back in the coming weeks for a more complete site!

 ---
-Website last updated 02-12-2024
+Website last updated February 12, 2024